turly/tpwl/README.md

   as they'll affect the appearance of the later args
 * allows setting of the terminal window's title
 * is themeable
-* works around bash / readline UTF-8 bugs is prompt length calculation but this can be turned off
+* works around bash / readline UTF-8 bugs is prompt length calculation but this can be turned off (off by default on Macs)
 * allows arbitrary text (including UTF-8 characters) in arbitrary colors to be added to the prompt, see the excerpt from my _.bashrc_ below